zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 ### **Stand-alone BIMserver**

-1. Read the wiki page for the relevant version of [Requirements Version] document, e.g. (https://github.com/opensourceBIM/BIMserver/wiki/Requirements-1.5)
+1. Read the wiki page for the relevant version of the requirements document, e.g. [Requirements 1.5](https://github.com/opensourceBIM/BIMserver/wiki/Requirements-1.5)

 2. Make sure you can execute a JAR file by double-clicking a JAR file.
 If not, check that [Java](http://www.java.com) is installed properly and the JAVA environment variables are setup correctly.
 On your Mac, Oracle advises to install the JDK (instead of the JRE).
 Make sure you have 64bit Java installed.